AdobeDocs/campaign-classic-learn.en/help/acc/monitoring-campaign-classic/control-panel/adding-url-permissions.md

 ---
 title: Adding URL permissions
-seo-title: Adding URL Permissions
-description: The video below explains how to add some outside URLs to the list of authorized URLs, so that your instance can connect to them.
-seo-description: TThe video below explains how to add some outside URLs to the list of authorized URLs, so that your instance can connect to them.
-feature: URl Permissions
+description: Learn how to establish a connection from your Adobe Campaign Classic instence to an external URL.
-topics: Control Panel
+feature: Control Panel
+topics: Instance Settings
 kt: 3259
+thumbnail: 28149.jpg
 doc-type: feature video
 activity: use
-team: PM
+team: TM
 ---

 # Adding URL permissions

-The video below explains how to add some outside URLs to the list of authorized URLs, so that your instance can connect to them.
-For more information please see About URL permissions.
-For more information please see [About URL permissions](https://helpx.adobe.com/campaign/kb/control-panel-instance-settings.html).
+Learn how to establish a connection from your [!UICONTROL Adobe Campaign Classic] instance to an external URL.

 >[!VIDEO](https://video.tv.adobe.com/v/28149?quality=12)

-*Adding URL permissions (01:52 min)*
+For more information please see [URL permissions](https://docs.adobe.com/content/help/en/control-panel/using/instances-settings/url-permissions.html).